-It’s Saturday afternoon; kid extracurriculars are done for the day and you and the family want to get out and enjoy the amazing weather.
-Where can you go that both parents and kids will enjoy themselves and all have a great time?
+It’s Saturday afternoon; kid extracurriculars are done for the day, and you and the family want to get out and enjoy the amazing weather.
+Where can you go so both parents and kids will enjoy themselves and all have a great time?
 How about checking out one of the many family-friendly craft breweries here in the North Texas area?
 Here are a couple of my faves!

 Family-Friendly Craft Breweries in North Texas

 First up, try Peticolas Brewing Company, located in the Dallas Design District.
 Michael and Melissa Peticolas started the brewery years ago after Michael worked as a lawyer.
 Michael and Melissa’s 3 kids are often seen at the brewery and seen in pictures wearing Peticolas attire.
 Boasting a fairly new taproom and multiple award-winning beers, Peticolas has made its way to being one of the best and first craft breweries to blow up in the Dallas area.
-Inside, families will find plenty of open space to play one of the many board games they have in the taproom.
-In the grain room, you will find even more space to play games with the kids while you get to enjoy a yummy beer on tap.
-Upstairs, you will find several games like foosball, shuffleboard, ring toss, and (my kids’ favorite) ping pong.
+Inside, families will find plenty of open space to play one of the many board games available in the taproom.
+In the grain room, you’ll find even more space to play games with the kids while you enjoy a yummy beer on tap.
+Upstairs, you will find games like foosball, shuffleboard, ring toss, and—my kids’ favorite—ping pong.

 Family is what it’s all about and embedded into our brand.
 Even our logo subtly references our own family of 5 – use of the 5 sided pentagon represents the 5 members of our family and the stacked “2010” within the pentagon is a nod to each of us (the “2 for me and my wife, Melissa, “1” for our first kiddo, and a “0” for each twin that followed).